PID Accelerated Temporal Difference Algorithms: Background

 The iteration $V_{k+1} \gets \Tpi V_k$ converges to $\Vpi$, and the iteration $Q_{k+1} \gets \Topt Q_k$ converges to $\Qopt$.
-This is known as the Value Iteration (VI) algorithm.
-The convergence is due to the $\gamma$-contraction of the Bellman operators with respect to (w.r.t.) the supremum norm, and can be proven using the Banach fixed-point theorem.
+This is known as the VI algorithm.
+The convergence is due to the $\gamma$-contraction of the Bellman operators with respect to the supremum norm, and can be proven using the Banach fixed-point theorem.
 The result also shows that the convergence rate of VI is $\mathcal{O}(\gamma^k)$.
 This can be extremely slow for long horizon tasks with $\gamma$ very close to 1.